Lester Leutwiler Chief Illiniwek Headdresses, Costume, and Accessories

 Box 1Add to your cart.

-Description: Length of canvas like green fabric with red fabric bias strip sewn with thick cord along one length of green fabric, each end of the green fabric has red fabric bias strips stitched on, with the lower end containig fringe.
-A thick strip of flat gray cord is stitched to the green length of fabric to create a "sash".
-Bead and fringe work is located on the top and middle portion of the "sash".
+Description: Length of canvas-like green fabric with red fabric bias strip sewn with thick cord along one length of green fabric, each end of the green fabric has red fabric bias strips stitched on, with the lower end containing fringe.
+A thick strip of flat gray cord is stitched to the green length of fabric to create a "sash."
+Bead and fringe work is located on the top and middle portion of the "sash."
 Quiver is stitched to sash with thick cord and red bias strips.
-Quicer is made from green canvas-like fabric, constructed into a "tube".
-A red bias strip is sewn along one long edge with a thick cord and thick fringe.
+Quiver is made from green canvas, constructed into a "tube."
+A red bias strip is sewn along one edge with a thick cord and thick fringe.
 The top of the quiver has a red bias strip and a rectangular bead work patter with fringe on the bottom.
 The bottom of the quiver has a red bias strip and long fringe, much like the long edge.
 A beaded cross patter is also located towards the bottom of the quiver.

 Browse by Box: